What can we help you with?

 Get started

 *On approved credit.
+Minimum 10 Solar Panel purchase.
+Minimum one Powerwall or two 5P Enphase Batteries with Backup.
+New Contracts only.
+Starting December 5th 2024 - December 31st 2024.
 30 percent federal tax credit based on eligibility, consult your tax advisor. **On approved credit.
 Savings based on size of roof.
-Cool Roof upgrade with roof replacement only. ***Must purchase a complete heating system. †Present this at the time of your appointment. ‡Unlimited referrals accepted.
+Cool Roof upgrade with roof replacement only.
+For $500 Off, offer can be combined with other offers. ***Must purchase a complete heating system.
+For $250 Off, offer can be combined with other offers. †Present this at the time of your appointment. ‡Unlimited referrals accepted.
 Maximum awarded amount per new customer is $550 for referrals that purchase.
 Referral name must be supplied by referrer, referral amount paid after completion of installation and payment.
 FOR ALL OFFERS: New customers only, some restrictions apply.
 Cannot be combined with other offers.
 For more information on warranties call or see website for details - Warranties.

 ©2024 Semper Solaris.
 All Rights Reserved.
 CSLB #978152 | Privacy Policy | Call +1 (888) 210-3366